 In addition to assets, the statement of net position and/or balance sheet will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position or fund balance that applies to a future period and so will not be recognized as an outflow of resources until then.
+The District has one item that qualifies for reporting in this category, which is deferred amounts related to pensions.
+These amounts are deferred and recognized as outflows of resources when the District recognizes pension expenses/expenditures.
+Deferred outflows of amounts related to pensions are included in the government-wide statement of net position.

 In addition to liabilities, the statement of net position and/or balance sheet will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position or fund balance that applies to a future period and therefore, will not be recognized as an inflow of resources until that time.
+The District has two items that qualify for reporting in this category, which are unavailable revenue from property taxes and deferred amounts related to pensions.
+Unavailable revenue from property taxes is deferred and recognized as an inflow of resources in the period that the amount becomes available.
+Unavailable revenue from property taxes is reported in the balance sheet.
+Deferred amounts related to pensions are deferred and recognized as inflows of resources in the period when the District recognizes pension income.
+Deferred inflows of amounts related to pensions are included in the government-wide statement of net position.

-For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions and pension expense information about the net position of the Oregon Public Retirement System (OPERS) and additions to/deductions from OPERS' net position have been determined on the same basis as they are reported by OPERS.
+For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions and pension expense information about the net position of the Oregon Public Employees Retirement System (OPERS) and additions to/deductions from OPERS' net position have been determined on the same basis as they are reported by OPERS.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.